-- Introduce yourself and your role in your practice.
+Introduce yourself and your role on the team

-- Describe how your role differs from others on the team and how the team compliments and assist in providing good care.
+Describe how your role differs from others on the team and how the team compliments and assist in providing good care.
 Who are other team members and their expanded roles?

-- Identify any tools your practice uses:
+Identify any tools your practice uses:

 - Evidence-based guidelines

 - Standing orders, protocols

 - Collaborative practice agreements

 - Others

-- Describe your team's communication process.